alf808/miniature-octo-guide/eval_scanner.md

 Two vulnerability scanners that I will be evaluating are Nexpose by Rapid7 and OpenVAS.
 Both will scan the same system with the Metasploitable virtual machine, an intentionally vulnerable Linux system.

-Nexpose is made by Rapid7, the same company that created
+**Nexpose**

+Nexpose is made by Rapid7, the same company that created the Metasploit.
+It is a vulnerability scanner which aims to support the whole vulnerability management lifecycle including impact analysis, reporting and remediation of risks.
+It is sold as standalone software, an appliance, virtual machine, or as a managed service or private cloud deployment.
+Nexpose has a 30-day free trial.
+After that, there is a yearly fee starting around $2000.

+**OpenVAS**

+OpenVas is a free vulnerability scanner that was forked out from the last free version of another vulnerability scanner called Nessus which went private in 2005.
+Plugins of OpenVAS are still written in the Nessus NASL language.

 ## Installation